earlchew/mosh/issue-295.md

 ### Design Goals

 * The existing mosh functionality shall be preserved.
+* An unprivileged user running multiple mosh sessions on a single unshared unprivileged external UDP port shall be supported.
-* Multiple mosh sessions for a single user shall be supported on a single external UDP port.
+* Multiple mosh sessions for a single user on a common single system-wide privileged external UDP port shall be supported.
-* Multiple mosh sessions for multiple users shall be supported on a common single external UDP port.
+* Multiple mosh sessions for multiple users on a common single system-wide privileged external UDP port shall be supported.

 ### Candidate Design Requirements